Commerce Protocol (x402)

 worker = hive.resolve_agent("gpu_node_alpha")

-# Secure 10 XLM inside a task-bound escrow contract
+# Secure 10 XLM inside a judge-gated escrow contract

 escrow_id = router.create_locked_escrow(